 A Short Story by Nasir Ali Hussain

-She was a heavyset, middle-aged lady with a heavy, brown leather handbag that was the samecolouras the skin on her face.
+She was a heavyset, middle-aged lady with a heavy, brown leather handbag that was the same colour as the skin on her face.
 The bag bounced invitingly from one shoulder strap as she walked.
-It was about six o’clock, and the hot weather of the afternoon had turned somewhat balmy with a much needed light breeze now calming the air.
+It was about six o’clock, and the hot weather that afternoon had turned balmy.
+There was now a much needed light breeze calming the air.
 She gripped a bag of shopping in each hand and hummed the melody of a hymn to herself as she ponderously went her way.
-She had been sitting on the bus and at one point on the journey the boy sitting behind her spied her counting a short roll of banknotes.
+She had been sitting on the bus and at one point on the journey the boy sitting behind her spied her counting a small tidy roll of banknotes.

-“There must be at least a couple of hundred quid in there,” he thought to himself.
-And for a fourteen year old that was a fortune.
-He had watched her put the money back into a little pay packet and then saw the pay packet disappear into that brown handbag.
-She got up from her seat near Harrow and Weald Station and he hurriedly followed suit; even though this area was something of a mystery to him.
-The boy walked several paces behind her and then, when they were away from the main thoroughfare of the Junction near the actual Weald Stone, and there were no other people milling around, he picked up speed.
+“There must be at least a couple of hundred quid in there,” he thought to himself with a lick of the lips.
+And for a fourteen year old a hundred quid was like a hundred grand to a thirty year old.
+He had watched her put the money back into a little pay packet and then saw the pay packet vanish into that brown handbag.
+She got up from her seat near Harrow and Weald Station.
+The boy hurriedly followed suit, partly because this part of Harrow was something of a mystery to him.
+He walked several paces behind her and then, when they were away from the main thoroughfare of the Junction near the actual Weald Stone, and there were no other people milling around, his feet quickened.
 He ran up behind her and made a desperate grab for the handbag.
-The woman made objectionable noises at this sudden intrusion and instinctively twisted away on her heels to create space between herself and her attacker.
-Her surprising reflexes saw the boy, who was now fully committed in a kind of leaping lunge, lose his balance.
-He went hurtling onto the side pavement and was lucky not to bang his head or do himself some other damage from his collision with the concrete.
+The woman made objectionable noises at this sudden intrusion and instinctively twisted away on her heels to create space between herself and her assailant.
+Her sudden reflexes surprised the boy.
+He was now fully committed in a kind of leaping lunge and lost his balance due to her unexpected nimbleness.
+He went hurtling onto the side pavement in a painful trajectory.
+The boy was lucky not to bang his head or do himself some other damage from his collision with the concrete.
 The woman’s handbag and shopping bags went flying along with him.
 Less than a minute all was well with the world and now chaos replete with flying groceries.
-The boy lay on his back with legs splayed up in the air; looking like a fighter felled by a good one- two combination.
-The street had not only gone blurry to his eyes, but it had also turned upside.
+He lay sprawled on his back.
+His short legs splayed up in the air; looking like a fighter felled by a good one- two combination.
+The street had not only gone blurry to his eyes, but it had also turned upside down.
 A ringing sound chimed in his ears.
 He furiously blinked his eyes to focus.
 He vaguely hoped this would help him gather his senses enough to get up and hare away from what he had caused to happen.
 Then find some other bus stop from where he could take either the 258 or 140 bus to the safety of the seven streets of South Harrow.
 As he pushed his palms into the ground to lift himself up the woman rushed up to him with a speed that was surprising for someone her size.
 She bent down and drew almost face to face with him and pulled her hand back to serve him the kind of slap that he’d remember, but never talk about.
 She would have grabbed his hair if he had had any, but this little toe-rag was one of those skinheads she’d so often seen on the TV, wearing braces and check shirts like he was and going about causing ruckuses and generally being a nuisance.
 Yet, something in the desperate way he looked up at her made her stop with her hand still drawn back in the air above his head.
 They stayed like that for a few seconds.
-The boy on the floor looked up at her, his blue eyes looking as startled as those of animal’s caught in the glaring headlights of an oncoming car, as the large woman looming menacingly over him.
+The boy on the floor looked up at her.
+His blue eyes were no less startled as those of animal’s caught in the glaring headlights of an oncoming car.
+The lady loomed menacingly over and above of him.
 Her chest heaved behind her floral patterned, dark blue dress and her annoyed, nut brown face frowned looked down at him with a look that was equal parts pride and disgust.
 It was a rapid reversal of roles.
 Within a brief, yet furious flurry of seconds he had gone from hunter to hunted, from predator to prey.

 She reached down, pulled the boy up by the lapels on his green donkey jacket and gave him a rough shake that made both their teeth rattle.